teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 ### gyms & recreation centres

+Gyms typically have 35-50 repeating tasks per day:

 * opening and closing checklists
 * safety, compliance and security
 * bathrooms, gym floor and specific rooms
 * sales enquiries and follow-up cadences
+* social media and other marketing cadences
+* end of shift reporting and handovers
+* staff rostering and timetable/promotion updates

 ### commercial kitchens

+Commercial kitchens typically have 20-35 repeating tasks per day:

 * opening and closing checklists
 * food safety and compliance